aledelorbe/Veterinaria-3-Backend/README.md

 # Veterinary Clinic (Backend)

-This project consists of the development of a backend system to manage information related to a veterinary clinic.
-It uses the **Spring Boot** framework and is designed to provide a REST API to manage clients, their pets, and associated addresses.
+This project involves the development of a backend system to manage information related to a veterinary clinic.
+It uses the **Spring Boot** framework and is designed to provide a REST API for handling clients, their pets, and associated addresses.

 ## Technologies Used

 - **Java**: Main programming language.
-Specifically, `JDK 17` was used for this project.
+This project specifically uses `JDK 17`.
 - **Spring Boot**: Framework for building Java applications.
 This project uses version `3.4.0`.
   - **Hibernate/JPA**: For managing the relational database.
-  - **Jakarta Validation**: For validating input data.
+  - **Jakarta Validation**: For input data validation.
   - **Exception Handling**.
   - **Aspect-Oriented Programming (AOP)**.
-- **Maven**: For dependency management and project build.
+- **Maven**: For dependency management and project building.
-- **MySQL**: Relational database management system to store data about clients, pets, and addresses.
+- **MySQL**: Relational database management system used to store information about clients, pets, and addresses.
-- **Postman**: Used to simulate a client making requests to the server and testing the endpoints.
+- **Postman**: Used to simulate a client making requests to the server and to test the endpoints.
-- **JUnit**: Unit testing framework used to verify the correct functionality of methods.
+- **JUnit**: Unit testing framework used to verify the correct functioning of methods.
-- **Mockito**: Mocking framework used to simulate dependencies and enable isolated unit testing.
+- **Mockito**: Mocking framework used to simulate dependencies and facilitate isolated unit testing.

 ## Features

+### Endpoints

-- **REST API** with organized routes to interact with veterinary-related activities.
+Organized routes to interact with clients, pets, and addresses.
 Supported operations:

 - **Client**:
-    - Retrieve the list of all clients.
+  - Get a list of all clients.
-    - Retrieve the list of all clients whose pet has a certain name.
+  - Get a list of all clients whose pet has a specific name.
-    - Retrieve information about a specific client by ID.
+  - Get information of a specific client by ID.
-    - Retrieve information about a specific client by first name.
+  - Get information of a specific client by name.
-    - Retrieve information about a specific client by last name.
+  - Get information of a specific client by last name.
   - Create a new client.
-    - Update an existing client.
+  - Update an existing client's information.
   - Delete a client by ID.

 - **Pet**:
-    - Retrieve the list of all pets belonging to a specific client.
+  - Get the list of all pets belonging to a specific client.
   - Add a new pet to a specific client.
-    - Update the information of a pet for a specific client.
+  - Update a pet's information for a specific client.
-    - Delete a pet from a specific client.
+  - Delete a pet's information for a specific client.

 - **Address**:
-    - Retrieve the address of a specific client.
+  - Get the address belonging to a specific client.
   - Add an address to a specific client.
-    - Update the address of a specific client.
+  - Update a client's address information.
-    - Delete the address of a specific client.
+  - Delete a client's address information.

+### Aspect-Oriented Programming (AOP)

+- The `ClientAspect` class includes methods that intercept, before execution, the methods responsible for saving and updating clients in the database.
+Its purpose is to trim leading and trailing whitespace from the **name**, **last name**, and **email** attributes.
+- The `PetAspect` class includes methods that intercept, before execution, the methods responsible for saving and updating pets in the database.
+Its purpose is to trim whitespace from **name**, **species**, **breed**, and **reason for visit**.
+- The `AddressAspect` class includes methods that intercept, before execution, the methods responsible for saving and updating addresses in the database.
+Its purpose is to trim whitespace from **street**, **neighborhood**, and **city** attributes.

+### Database Management

 - Integration with MySQL for data manipulation.
-- The SQL database includes three tables managing information about clients, pets, and addresses.
+- The SQL database has three tables to manage information on clients, pets, and addresses.
-- **Database constraints**:
+- **Database Constraints**:
   - A client cannot be registered more than once.
   - A pet cannot be registered more than once for the same client.

+### Validations and Exceptions

-- **Exception handling**:
+- **Exception Handling**:
-  - If a constraint is violated when trying to register a duplicate `Client` or `Pet`, a `DataIntegrityViolationException` is thrown.
-This exception is handled using two classes that capture it and generate a custom message indicating which constraint was broken.
+  - If the `Client` entity constraint is violated by trying to register the same client twice, or if the `Pet` entity constraint is violated by registering the same pet twice for the same client, a `DataIntegrityViolationException` is thrown.
+This exception is handled by two classes that work together to capture it and generate a custom message indicating which constraint was violated.

-- **Aspect-Oriented Programming (AOP) implementation**:
-  - The `ClientAspect` class contains methods that intercept the execution of client creation and update methods to trim whitespace from the **first name**, **last name**, and **email** attributes.
-  - The `PetAspect` class contains methods that intercept the execution of pet creation and update methods to trim whitespace from the **name**, **species**, **breed**, and **reason for visit** attributes.
-  - The `AddressAspect` class contains methods that intercept the execution of address creation and update methods to trim whitespace from the **street**, **neighborhood**, and **city** attributes.
-- **Input validation**:
+- **Input Data Validation**:
   - `Client`:
-    - **First name** and **last name** cannot be empty or contain only whitespace.
+    - **Name** and **last name** cannot be empty or contain only whitespace.
-    - **Email** must be in a valid format.
+    - **Email** must have a valid format.
-    - **Phone number** must be exactly 10 digits long.
+    - **Phone number** must be exactly 10 digits.
   - `Pet`:
     - **Name**, **species**, and **reason for visit** cannot be empty or contain only whitespace.
     - **Age** must not be empty.
   - `Address`:
-    - **Street**, **neighborhood**, **city**, and **postal code** cannot be empty or contain only whitespace.
+    - **Street**, **neighborhood**, **city**, and **postal code** must not be empty or contain only whitespace.

+### Design Patterns

-- The project follows the **MVC architectural design pattern**, separating the code into different layers.
+- The **MVC** architectural design pattern is used to separate the project code into different layers.

 ## Project Structure

 ### Application Source Code

-- `aop/`: Contains the classes that implement aspect-oriented logic.
+- `aop/`: Contains classes handling logic related to aspect-oriented programming.
-- `controllers/`: Contains the classes that handle HTTP requests and define the API endpoints.
+- `controllers/`: Contains classes handling HTTP requests and defining the API endpoints.
-- `services/`: Contains the classes with the business logic.
+- `services/`: Contains classes with business logic.
-- `repositories/`: Contains interfaces that extend from repository interfaces for data handling.
+- `repositories/`: Contains interfaces that extend a data access interface.
-- `entities/`: Contains the classes that map to the database tables.
+- `entities/`: Contains classes mapped to their respective database tables.
-- `utils/`: Contains utility classes with methods that can be used across the application.
+- `utils/`: Contains utility classes with reusable methods across the application.

 ### Test Code

-- `controllers/`: Contains test classes that validate the behavior of the controller methods.
+- `controllers/`: Contains test classes that validate controller method behaviors.
-- `services/`: Contains test classes that verify the functionality of service methods.
+- `services/`: Includes test classes for verifying service method functionality.
-- `data/`: Contains mock data classes used during test execution.
+- `data/`: Stores mock data classes used during testing.
-- `integrations/`: Contains integration test classes that validate the full behavior of the controllers.
+- `integrations/`: Contains test classes that validate the full behavior of controllers (integration tests).
-- `resources/`: Stores SQL data used during integration tests, and configuration properties for an in-memory H2 database used specifically during these tests.
+- `resources/`: Stores SQL data used as input for integration tests and contains configuration properties for an in-memory H2 database used during testing.

 ## Future Improvements

-- Write unit tests for the repository layer.
+- Implement unit tests for the repository layer.
 - Once the unit test described in the previous step has been implemented, release a new version of the project indicating that it includes services, unit tests, and integration tests.
-- Deploy the project on AWS.
+- Deploy to AWS.

 ## Demo

-You can view a demo of the project at the following link: [Veterinaria](Veterinaria).
+You can see a demo of the project at the following link: [Veterinary Clinic](Veterinaria).